stefanpgd/stefanpgd/README.md

 ### Welcome to my GitHub profile.
 My name is Stefan Pijnacker and my main occupation is **Game Development/Programming**.

 - 👨‍💻 C++ & C# Developer.
-- 🎮 I’m studying (Game) Graphics Programming at Breda University of Applied Sciences.
+- 🎮 I’m studying Game Programming at Breda University of Applied Sciences.
 - 🔭 Aiming to specialize in Graphics Programming.
 - 💫 Working on smaller '**_Mini_**' projects in my free time, these are mostly small simulations and/or recreations of interesting systems.